Established by INASP in 2007. Managed by Tribhuvan University Central Library.

 - Please address any other specific question asked by the editor via email.

 - Income from the sales of the journal.

 The journal is published by the Nepal Insurance and Risk Management Association (NIRMA), Nepal

 Nepalese Journal of Insurance and Social Security shall not take any responsibility for the contents of articles published in the journal, and all such responsibility shall lie with the author(s).
 The opinions expressed in the articles are solely of the author(s) and Nepalese Journal of Insurance and Social Security may not agree with such opinions in part or in full.
 All the articles submitted for publication in Nepalese Journal of Insurance and Social Security are peer reviewed for authenticity, ethical issues and usefulness.
 Decision of the reviewers shall be final.
 Authors are solely responsible for originality of the published work.

 Nepalese Journal of Insurance and Social Security shall uphold the highest ethical standards of scientific publications.
 The association (NIRMA) retains the copyrights of all material published in the issue.
-However, reproduction of the published material in the part or total in any form is permissible with due acknowledgement of the source as per ethical norms.
+However, reproduction of the published material in the part or total in any form is permissible with due acknowledgement of the source as per the CC BY-NC licence.